The Guide to Managing Screen Time for ADHD Kids

 And as your kids get older, it gets even more complicated.

-With kids having to be on a screen for homework, communication with teachers and planning activities, let alone socializing and keeping up with family members, it can feel like a never ending battle.
+With kids having to be on a screen for homework, communicating with teachers and planning activities, not to mention socializing and keeping up with family members, it can feel like a never ending battle.

 You have every right to be concerned over your kids’ screen use, in fact its our responsibility as parents and we have the power to do something about it.